agentsystems/agentsystems-toolkit/README.md

 > This is the **development toolkit** for AgentSystems.
 See the [main repository](https://github.com/agentsystems/agentsystems) for platform overview and documentation.

-Development toolkit for building AgentSystems agents with model routing, progress tracking, and LangChain integration.
+Development toolkit for building AgentSystems agents with model routing, progress tracking, and agent framework integration.

 ## Features